 - The bias maker will turn the edges in.
 Gently pull the end and press in an up-and-down motion.
 The edges will meet in the middle.

 - You now have single fold bias tape.
 If you want double fold bias, then press the edges in half again.
 One side should be just slightly wider than the other.

-Bias tape, the handy tape of the future, has many uses.
-Practical, decorative and providing comfortable finishes are all possible with bias tape.
+Bias tape has many uses.
+Practical, decorative, and providing comfortable seam finishes are all possible with bias tape.